-Causal sets theory (CST) stands as a promising avenue in this pursuit, proposing a conceptual framework in which spacetime at the Planck scale is discrete, consisting of fundamental spacetime atoms interconnected by causal relations [4-17].
-This approach is motivated by the work of Hawking, King, McCarthy [18] and Malament [19], which shows that spacetimes sharing identical causal structures are essentially equivalent up to a conformal factor.
+Causal sets theory (CST) stands as a promising avenue in this pursuit, proposing a conceptual framework in which spacetime at the Planck scale is discrete, consisting of fundamental spacetime atoms interconnected by causal relations [4-13].
+This approach is motivated by the work of Hawking, King, McCarthy [14], and Malament [15], which shows that spacetimes sharing identical causal structures are essentially equivalent up to a conformal factor.

 The discretization of spacetime suggested by CST implies that our everyday experience of spacetime as a smooth continuous manifold is an illusion induced by coarse-graining at scales that are many orders of magnitude larger than the Planck scale.
 This transition to larger scales is known as the continuum limit of causal sets.
 Taking this continuum limit demands the ability to measure distances solely from the causal structure.
-This task is relatively straightforward for time-like separated events [5], but it is a significantly more intricate endeavor for space-like separated events [20-22].
+This task is relatively straightforward for timelike separated events [5], but it is a significantly more intricate endeavor for spacelike separated events [16-18].

 Here, we introduce a methodology for measuring spacelike distances in Minkowski spacetimes and causal sets built on them.
-We measure distances between space-like separated events based on causal overlaps between them, and show that such measurements remain extremely precise all the way down to the Planck scale.
-Furthermore, this approach provides an easy-to-work-with framework for defining reference frames and evaluating some kinematic quantities along time-like paths.
+We measure distances between spacelike separated events based on causal overlaps between them, and show that such measurements remain extremely precise all the way down to the Planck scale.
+Furthermore, this approach provides an easy-to-work-with framework for defining reference frames and evaluating some kinematic quantities along timelike paths.

-We proceed by recalling some basic background material concerning the evaluation of proper times between time-like separated events and other relevant matters in Section II.
-In Section III, we introduce our approach to measure proper distances between space-like separated events, and discuss the associated distance estimation errors, which all go to zero in the continuum limit.
-In Section IV, we perform massive numerical experiments to test our method both on long-range distances as well as on short-range ones, which are of the order of the Planck length.
-In Section V, we show how our results enable the definition of inertial reference frames, and how to measure some kinematic properties of time-like curves.
-We conclude with relevant remarks, including those concerning the possibility of extending our approach to curved spacetimes, in Section VI.
+We proceed by recalling some basic background material concerning the evaluation of proper times between timelike separated events and other relevant matters in Sec.
+II.
+In Sec.
+III, we introduce our approach to measure proper distances between spacelike separated events and discuss the associated distance estimation errors, which all go to zero in the continuum limit.
+In Sec.
+IV, we perform massive numerical experiments to test our method both on longrange distances as well as on short-range ones, which are of the order of the Planck length.
+In Sec.
+V, we show how our results enable the definition of inertial reference frames, and how to measure some kinematic properties of timelike curves.
+We conclude with relevant remarks, including those concerning the possibility of extending our approach to curved spacetimes, in Sec.
+VI.

-\ marian.boguna@ub.edu
+&lt;sup>\marian.boguna@ub.edu